rickkas7/CellularHelper/README.md

 It should work even when you can't connect to a tower and also display carriers that are not supported by your SIM.
 (It only displays carriers compatible with the GSM modem, however, so it won't, for example, display Verizon in the United States since that requires a PCS modem.)

-This is a very time consuming operation (it can take 2 minutes or longer to run) and it's pretty rarely needed, so it builds on the CellularHelper library but the commands it uses (COPS and COPN) are not part of the library itself because they're so rarely needed.
+This is a very time consuming operation (it can take 2 minutes or longer to run) and it's pretty rarely needed, so it builds on the CellularHelper library but the commands it uses (AT+COPS and AT+COPN) are not part of the library itself because they're so rarely needed.

 To build a binary for this, you can download the repository and use the Particle CLI compiler from the top level of it:

 ```
-particle compile electron examples/2-show-carriers/ --saveTo firmware.bin --target 0.6.0
+particle compile electron examples/2-show-carriers/ --saveTo firmware.bin
 ```

 Then you can flash it to your Electron in DFU mode (blinking yellow):